zhangtrex/popcorn/README.txt

 Running the Features

-1. Creating a User
+1. User Registration (Creating a user):
 - Either use postman or visit the localhost url http://127.0.0.1:8000/auth/users/ on a browser
 - Create your new user by entering a unique username and a password longer than 8 characters

-2. Logging in/out as user
+2. Log in/Log out:
 - Either use postman or visit the localhost url http://127.0.0.1:8000/auth/token/login on a browser
 - Enter your username and a password
 - Once logging in, the response will be an auth token
 - Save the token for future authenticated api calls
 - After using the API, log out by visiting http://127.0.0.1:8000/auth/token/logout

-3. Create a new movie request
+3. Request to add new movies:
 - Log in using your account
 - Add the auth token returned as an Authorization header with value: Token <enter token>
 - Call the endpoint with the following body fields: movieName(string), description(string), reason(string)
 - The endpoint is: http://127.0.0.1:8000/newmovierequest/

-4. Get movies by genre
+4. Categorize movies by Genre:
 - Find out the id (i.e. gid) associated with a given genre from the API by using http://localhost:8000/genres/
 - Either use postman or visit the localhost url http://127.0.0.1:8000/movies/genre/<int:gid> on a browser
 - Will return all the movies associated with the genre specified by the gid

-5. Calculate avg stars rating for a movie
+5. Ordering by Rating:
 - go to /movie/avg_star/<int:mid>, this will the avg stars rating for that movie.

-6. What's popular
+6. Show Popular movies:
 - go to /movie/most_popular/, this will gives a list of movies ordered by number of new comments in 30 days.

-7. Get all comments on a movie
+7. Display all comments for a movie:
 - Select a movie and get its mid (can get this using the http://localhost:8000/movies endpoint)
 - Either use postman or visit the localhost url http://127.0.0.1:8000/comments/<int:mid> on a browser
 - Will return all the columns

-8. Add a comment
+8. Add a comment:
 - Log in using your account
 - Add the auth token returned as an Authorization header with value: Token <enter token>
 - Call the endpoint http://127.0.0.1:8000/new_comment/ with the following body fields: mid(int, foreign key), content(string)